Healing Rite

 for your cherishing us in our brokenness

-for your invitation to follow you into the fullness and fragility of humanity
+for your invitation to follow you into the fullness and fragility

 we seek you.